LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-research-software.md

 In order for anyone to use your software, they need to be able to download an executable version along with documentation.
 For interpreted languages like Python and R, the code is also the executable version.
 For compiled languages like Java and C, the executable version is a binary file, and the code might not be accessible.
 Downloading the software and documentation is possible, for instance, from a project website, a git repository or from a software registry.

 **Activity:**
 Using the identifier as your starting point, ask a colleague to try to get your software (binary/script).
 Can he/she download it?
 Does he/she also have access to the documentation?
 Is there anything preventing him/her from getting to it?
-Is it hosted on a reliable platform (long term persistent, such as zenodo, pypi, CRAN)?
+Is it hosted on a reliable platform (long term persistent, such as Zenodo, PyPI, CRAN)?

 ## Interoperability